duner/statamic-embed-video-plugin/readme.md

 I have had some problems getting this to work on version 4.2 of Statamic but it should work fine on 1.5.
 If you have any questions, just ask me on Twitter [@asduner][twitter], [App.net][adn], or via email at <asduner@gmail.com>.
 I may write more about this on [my blog].
 Special thanks to Jack McDade (@jackmcdade) for his help troubleshooting.

+I hope that this documentation is usefull.
+It is a bit lengthy but that is more for my own sake so that I can keep track of how everything works.
+It is actually extremely simple to use.

 ##Installation
 According to the Statamic documentation: